A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Approach

 Our ensemble serves dual purposes.
 At a higher level, it extracts shared semantics that transfer more effectively to target black-box models.
-At a lower level, it can combine models with complementary perception fields to enhance perturbation quality.
-Models with smaller perception fields (e.g., transformers with smaller patch sizes) extract perturbations with finer details, while those with larger perception fields preserve better overall structure and pattern.
-This complementary integration significantly improves the final perturbation quality, as demonstrated in Fig.~\ref{fig:perturbation}. \\ {\bf Training.} To maximize $\mathcal{M}_{\mathcal{T}_s,\mathcal{T}_{t}}$ while maintaining imperceptibility constraints, various adversarial optimization frameworks such as I-FGSM \cite{ifgsm}, PGD \cite{pgd}, and C\&W \cite{cw_attack}, are applicable.
+At a lower level, it can combine models with complementary perception sizes to enhance perturbation quality.
+Models with smaller receptive fields (e.g., transformers with smaller patch sizes) extract perturbations with finer details, while those with larger receptive fields preserve better overall structure and pattern.
+This complementary integration significantly improves the final perturbation quality, as demonstrated in Fig.~\ref{fig:perturbation}.

+{\bf Training.} To maximize $\mathcal{M}_{\mathcal{T}_s,\mathcal{T}_{t}}$ while maintaining imperceptibility constraints, various adversarial optimization frameworks such as I-FGSM \cite{ifgsm}, PGD \cite{pgd}, and C\&W \cite{cw_attack}, are applicable.
 For simplicity, we present a practical implementation that uses a uniformly weighted ensemble with I-FGSM, as illustrated in Algorithm~\ref{alg:LAA}.
 More formal and detailed formulations of the problem, along with derivations and additional algorithms, are provided in the Appendix.